zzt93/os-lab1/README.md

 - print more if bug is related to interrupt and not so easy to repeat
 - exceptions like 14, 13: 1. printed stack info 2. error code with i386 manual

+### Bug
+- no newline for shell error message
+- a single enter no prompt

 ### TODO
+- make `lock()` support in interrupt handling
 - load program when it needs -- 缺页
 - command: mkdir, rm, touch, >, vi
 - network: tcp/ip, socket -- ping, traceroute